 - Medicines for depression including tricyclic antidepressants (TCAs), selective serotonin reuptake inhibitors (SSRIs) and other antidepressants such as duloxetine, mirtazapine and venlafaxine

 - Medicines for convulsions or fits (anticonvulsants such as carbamazepine)

 - Other painkillers (such as buprenorphine, pentazocine, nalbuphine, morphine, codeine [also in cough medicines])

 - Blood thinning drugs (anticoagulants) such as warfarin

 - Ondansetron (used to prevent nausea)

 This information does not contain all possible interactions.
 Therefore, before using tramadol, tell your doctor or pharmacist of all the products you use.

 Symptoms of overdose include sickness, reduction (constriction) in the size of the pupil of the eye (miosis), extreme sleepiness (sedation), fits (seizures), decreased breathing (respiratory depression), low blood pressure (hypotension), failure of the heart and blood vessels to pump blood around the body (circulatory failure), coma.
 If you ever take too much tramadol or if a child accidentally takes tramadol then contact your nearest hospital casualty department or tell your doctor immediately.

-If you think you, or someone you care for, might have accidentally taken more than the recommended dose of tramadol or intentional overdose is suspected, contact your local hospital, GP or if in England call 111 or NHS Direct.
+If you think you, or someone you care for, might have accidentally taken more than the recommended dose of tramadol or intentional overdose is suspected, contact your local hospital, GP or if in England call 111.
 In Scotland call NHS 24.
 In Wales, call NHS Direct Wales.
 In the case of medical emergencies, always dial 999.